 Do I need a conveyancer or can I do it myself?

 A buyer or seller isn’t legally required to turn to a conveyancer in Australia, though it is generally recommended that they do.
-DIY conveyancing can save you a lot of money, with kits available for up to a few hundred dollars.
+That said, DIY conveyancing can save a considerable sum of money, with kits available for up to a few hundred dollars.

-Remember, just because you can go it alone doesn’t mean you should.
-Conveyancers are professionals for a reason and more often than not it’ll be well worth the money to lean on one through the buying or selling process.
-Although much cheaper upfront, DIY-ing your legal obligations could turn out to be incredibly expensive if done incorrectly.
+In simple terms, just because you can go it alone doesn’t mean you should.
+Conveyancers are professionals for a reason and more often than not it could be well worth the money to lean on one through the buying or selling process.
+Although much cheaper upfront, DIY-ing the conveyancing process could turn out to be incredibly expensive if done incorrectly.

 Conveyancer vs solicitor: What's the difference?

-Additionally, should a legal dispute or issue arise during the settlement process, they won’t be able to help you, whereas a solicitor probably could.
-Inversely, a solicitor may be a jack of all trades and master of none – they might not be an expert in conveyancing and simply offer it as a service.
-A solicitor could also sting your wallet more.
+Additionally, should a legal dispute or issue arise during the settlement process, they won’t be able to help you, whereas a solicitor likely can.
+That said, however, a solicitor may be a jack of all trades and master of none.
+They might not be an expert in conveyancing and simply offer it as a service.
+A solicitor could also sting your wallet considerably more.
 Conveyancers typically charge a flat fee while a solicitor will usually charge by the hour.

 How much does a conveyancer cost?

-Conveyancing costs can vary massively based on the conveyancer.
-The services on offer also vary between conveyancers and their duties might differ between states and territories.
-For a ballpark figure: Conveyancing fees typically range from $500 to $2,500 and most conveyancers charge a flat fee.
+Conveyancing costs can vary significantly.
+The services on offer can also vary between conveyancers and their duties might differ between states and territories.
+As a ballpark figure, conveyancing fees typically range from $500 to $2,500 and most conveyancers charge a flat fee.

-Though, a person buying or selling property might face additional expenses known as disbursement costs.
+However, according to the conveyancer’s pricing policy, property buyers and sellers might face additional expenses known as disbursement costs.
 They’re costs incurred by a conveyancer through the process of transferring your property that you’ll ultimately get billed for.
 For example, those buying property in NSW might face disbursement costs for things like:

 -